Sign In / Sign Out

 In an effort to make it easier and more efficient for you to find books to help you succeed in law school, the Ross-Blakley Law Library staff has created a Study Skills Collection.
 Located on the 3rd floor of the Law Library, the collection brings together an array of study aids, legal research and writing texts, exam, and Bar exam materials.
 Materials in the collection include:

-Books and CDs in the Study Skills Collection may be checked out for two weeks and are renewable for an additional two loan periods.
-Flash Cards may be checked out for one week and are not renewable.
+Books and Flash Cards in the Study Skills Collection may be checked out for two weeks and are renewable for an additional two loan periods.

 The law library collects a wide range of study materials because they present similar material differently.
 We want to accommodate for different learning styles.
 Some materials serve different functions.
 One title may restate class materials in a summary form (Examples & Explanations), while another may give you a boatload of practice multiple choice questions (Q&A), and another may be audio lectures for your commute (Sum & Substance).
 To determine which you like the most, it is best to skim the content either in the library or online to see what will work best for you.